-Statue of Liberty and Ellis Island Ferry:

-Boats leave from Battery Park, Manhattan, and from Liberty State Park, New Jersey.
+Statue of Liberty and Ellis Island Ferry: Boats leave from Battery Park, Manhattan, and from Liberty State Park, New Jersey.

-Hours of Operation: Ferries run about every 30 to 45 minutes starting at 9:30 a.m., with extended hours in summer and during holidays.
+Hours of Operation: Ferries run about every 30 to 45 minutes starting at 8:30 a.m., with extended hours in summer and during holidays.
 Schedules are subject to change.
-There are no ferries on Thanksgiving or Christmas.
+There are no ferries on December 25.
 For updated schedule information, contact Statue Cruises.

-Ferry Fees (include Liberty and Ellis islands and audio tours for each): Adults (ages 13 to 61): \$23.50; senior citizens (age 62 and over): \$18; children (ages 4 to 12): \$12; kids under 4 ride free.
+Ferry Fees (includes Liberty and Ellis Islands and audio tours for each island): Adults (ages 13 to 61): \$18.50; senior citizens (age 62 and over): \$14; children (ages 4 to 12): \$9; kids under 4 ride free.
 Rates are subject to change.

-Ticket and Schedule Information: Visit statuecruises.com or call (877) 523-9849.
+Ticket and Schedule Information: Please visit statuecruises.com or call (877) 523-9849.